-Financial instruments at fair value through profit or loss
+Financial instruments at fair value through profit or loss upon initial recognition

-The equity securities, as well as derivative financial instruments, are classified as financial assets through profit or loss as they are neither to collect contractual cash flows nor give rise on specified dates to cash flows that are solely payments of principal and interest.
+Equity securities are not held in order to collect contractual cash flows nor give rise on specified dates to cash flows that are solely payments of principal and interest.
+Consequently, these investments are measured at fair value through profit and loss.